Tampa Community Hospital Addiction Recovery Unit

 Tampa Community Hospital Addiction Recovery Unit - Tampa, FL

-Tampa Community Hospital Addiction Recovery Unit is a substance and mental health treatment facility located at 6001 Webb Road in the 33615 zip code in Tampa, FL.
+Tampa Community Hospital Addiction Recovery Unit is a dual diagnosis treatment center located at 6001 Webb Road in the 33615 zip code in Tampa, FL.
 It is operated by a private for-profit organization.
-Tampa Community Hospital Addiction Recovery Unit provides administers naltrexone and buprenorphine detox.
-Some of the treatment approaches used by Tampa Community Hospital Addiction Recovery Unit include CBT, 12 step rehabilitation and relapse prevention treatment.
-Tampa Community Hospital Addiction Recovery Unit also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and residential benzodiazepines detox.
-Tampa Community Hospital Addiction Recovery Unit provides hospital inpatient detoxification, hospital inpatient treatment and inpatient hospital drug/alcohol rehab.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders, inpatient detoxification and residential substance abuse treatment.
+Tampa Community Hospital Addiction Recovery Unit provides administers naltrexone and buprenorphine detoxification.
+Some of the treatment approaches used by Tampa Community Hospital Addiction Recovery Unit include brief intervention services, CBT and counseling for substance abuse.
+Tampa Community Hospital Addiction Recovery Unit also specializes in detox services and offers residential benzodiazepines detox, methamphetamines detox and inpatient opioid detox.
+Tampa Community Hospital Addiction Recovery Unit provides inpatient hospital drug/alcohol rehab, hospital inpatient detox and outpatient treatment.
+It also provides inpatient treatment for dual diagnosis, residential substance abuse treatment and inpatient detox services.

 Address: 6001 Webb Road, Tampa, FL 33615